Skate hardware has always been a mystery to me. Instead of doing more research, I would buy skate hardware packs, not thinking much about it.

 - 3/8″ (Kingpin)

-Besides getting the right size, you’ll want to make sure all nuts have a nylon ring to prevent loosening.
+Besides getting the right size, you’ll want to ensure all nuts have a nylon ring to prevent loosening.

-The baseplate nuts are the tiniest nuts and are used to mount the trucks to the deck.
+The baseplate nuts are the tiniest and mount the trucks to the deck.

 Size: 5/16″- 24